Web Content API Basics

 Identify the Services to Consume

-Create a Basic Web Content Article in the User Interface
+Create a Web Content Structure in the User Interface

-To create Web Content, you need a Web Content Structure.
-When you create Web Content in the user interface without declaring a Structure, Liferay DXP uses a default Basic Web Content Structure.
+To create an article, you need a structure.
+When you create articles in the user interface without declaring a structure, Liferay DXP uses a default Basic Web Content structure.

 Note